RubingHan/UJapid/README.md

  2) On a request procedure, UJapid get template from native cache first;

- 3) If the themplate in native cache has been expired, check the last modified time in memcached.
+ 3) If the template in native cache has been expired, check the last modified time in memcached.
 If it has been expired, reload the template from db;

  4) You can modify and publish the templates in your managment console system.
 You must update last modified time in db and memcached.